joshn8er2022/hume-dspy-agent/config/trusted_mcp_servers.md

 Use this to decide which tools to load:

 ```
+1. Do we need GOOGLE WORKSPACE operations?
+   YES → Use Zapier (Google Drive, Docs, Sheets, Gmail)
+         Examples: List files, read docs, search emails, create spreadsheets
+   NO → Continue

-1. Do we need to CREATE/UPDATE data externally?
+2. Do we need to CREATE/UPDATE external data?
    YES → Consider Zapier (Close CRM, GMass, etc.)
    NO → Continue

-2. Do we need RESEARCH on a company?
+3. Do we need RESEARCH on a company?
    YES → Check Supabase first
          Data exists? → Use query_supabase
          Data missing? → Use Perplexity
    NO → Continue

-3. Do we need to SCRAPE multiple websites?
+4. Do we need to SCRAPE multiple websites?
    YES → Use Apify (for batch operations)
    NO → Continue

-4. Do we need INTERNAL DATA?
+5. Do we need INTERNAL DATA?
    YES → Use query_supabase (fastest)

-5. Do we need PIPELINE METRICS?
+6. Do we need PIPELINE METRICS?
    YES → Use get_pipeline_stats
 ```